-Since opening, the Museum and Memorial has received numerous honors, including being ranked among the top 25 museums in the nation by TripAdvisor and Yelp, among the best military-related museums in the nation by CNN and USA Today and the highest national award from the American Institute of Architects.
-Since the opening, millions of guests from all 50 U.S. states and more than 80 nations around the world have visited the Museum and Memorial.
+The Museum and Memorial has received numerous honors, including being ranked among the top 25 museums in the nation by TripAdvisor and Yelp, being honored among the best military-related museums in the nation by CNN and USA Today and the Museum and Memorial received the highest national award from the American Institute of Architects.
+Millions of guests from all 50 U.S. states and more than 100 nations around the world have visited the Museum and Memorial.